Yoga Teacher Mark Das Says You Can Learn to Handstand Online

 What’s your top travel tip?

-I’ve lived in Bali for four and a half years and I absolutely love it.
+I live in Bali and I absolutely love it.
 I love the mountains, the rice fields, the friendly people.
 The climate, the weather, the same sunrise and sunset times throughout the year.
 It’s a place it feels good to call home.
 Go and explore the mountains, the waterfalls, the sheer cliffs where you can watch the sunsets and see the amazing coral from up high.
 Empty beaches looking for seashells, meeting farmers who are so friendly even if I can’t communicate much with them!
 The kindness and friendliness of the locals shines through.

 If you opened a Yoga Studio, what would you call it?